mmikeww/AHK-v2-script-converter/README.md

 And of course, create a Pull Request with your changed code

-# Credits
+# Credits/History
 - Frankie who created the [original v2 converter](https://www.autohotkey.com/board/topic/65333-v2-script-converter/)
 - Uberi for his [updates to the original](https://www.autohotkey.com/board/topic/65333-v2-script-converter/?p=419671)
 - [Mergely](https://github.com/wickedest/Mergely) for the javascript diff library
 - Aurelain's [Exo](https://autohotkey.com/boards/viewtopic.php?t=5714) for the interface to run the javascript in an AHK gui
-- Mmikeww and AHK_User updated the script to start working in V2-Beta
+- Mmikeww took Frankie's original converter \[linked above\], and updated it for the latest AHKv2 alpha build.
+He also added essential unit tests \[using the [Yunit framework](https://github.com/Uberi/Yunit)\] to encourage contributions from others.
 - AHK_User (=dmtr99) Updated the code to be able to convert to the V2-Beta syntax and is currently working on it
+- Banaanae - recent contributor, maintainer
+- Andymbody - recent contributor
 - I'm sure many others